-No one wants to be in a car accident in Marietta but if you are, you want every person riding in the car to be as safe as possible.
+No one wants to be in a car accident in Georgia but if you are, you want every person riding in the car to be as safe as possible.
 Children are especially vulnerable given their size and weight and therefore every state has its own laws regarding how child passengers need to be restrained.
 Knowing what the law says is crucial in keeping your child safe in the event that an accident does occur.

 One common mistake many people make is thinking that their child is old enough to not need a car seat or booster seat.
 However, whether or not your child can use the seat belt without assistance is actually based on his or her height and weight and not age according to the Georgia Governor’s Office of Highway Safety.
 Children should use a booster seat so that the lap belt and seat belt fit correctly until they are big enough to do so without.
 Therefore, your child may outgrow the booster seat sooner or later than other kids who are the same age.